terra-campaigns/unsettled/directory/Kaldhur/BurningTree.md

 Beside the tree, there are a few round rocks, and a worn hat lies on the ground.
 In the vicinity of the tree, one hour into the tree line of the nearby woods, a lost waystation.

+According to the [Grandfather of the Farmers](../Wyrmbark/Basajaun.md), the Tree is one of the beacons of the [Witch of Nevask](WitchNevask.md).

 ## Cartwheel hat